MCP Trust Index

 AI-optimized semantic web search and crawl.
 Real-time results, structured data, LinkedIn/Twitter integration.
 4.1K stars.

-npx -y exa-mcp-serverCloudflare
+npx -y exa-mcp-serverMarkItDown

-16 MCP servers — Workers, KV, D1, R2, DNS, AI Gateway, Radar, Browser Rendering.
-3.6K stars.
+16 MCP servers — Workers, KV, D1, R2, DNS, AI Gateway, Browser Rendering.
+4K stars.
+Cloudflare is consolidating into a unified remote endpoint (mcp.cloudflare.com) covering the full API; Radar is already folded in.

 npx @cloudflare/mcp-server-cloudflareBrave Search